 We delete such requests, if they are no longer necessary and we review their necessity every two years.
 All legal archiving obligations apply.

 We use Matomo for our web analytics.
 For this purpose, the following data is processed on the basis of our legitimate interests (i.e. the analysis, optimisation and operation of our website) as defined in article 6(1f) GDPR: the type of browser you use and the browser version, the operating system you are using, your country of origin, the date and time of the server request, the number of visits, how long you have spent on the site, and the external links you have clicked.
-The IP address of the users is anonymized before saving.
+Your IP address is anonymised before saving.

 You can object to the anonymised data collection by Matomo at any time (with effect for the future) by clicking on the link below.
 In this case, a so-called opt-out cookie is stored in your browser, with the result that Matomo no longer collects session data.
 If users delete their cookies, however, this opt-out cookie is also deleted and will have to be reactivated by the user.